Navigation Home - AA-Fishing Lakes Fish

 Click the images and links above for species details.

-Top lures for walleye in Ohio
+Top lures for walleye and sauger in Ohio this year

 Jigs with a variety of trailers and bait work well in virtually any depth water.
 When walleyes are shallow, spinnerbaits, small crankbaits and rip baits are the often very productive.
 Jigs and ice jigs are very popular with local ice fishing enthusiasts.
 As they move deeper, spoons are ideal for active walleye.
 Understanding the seasonal movements of walleyes improves your odds of selecting the right lures for conditions on local waters.